yasithdev/yasithdev/README.md

 Platform connecting your **data and code** to HPC clusters, cloud, and local environments—letting you **run experiments anywhere** seamlessly.

 ### ☁️ [Apache Airavata](https://github.com/apache/airavata)
-Open-source cyberinfrastructure for managing and executing **federated scientific workflows** across HPC and cloud.
+Open-source framework to define and run **scientific experiments** across HPC and cloud infrastructure.
 I contribute to its core architecture, APIs, and system design to support scalable research computing.

 ---